barakplasma/yt-dlp-web-ui/README.md

 # yt-dlp-web-ui
-yt-dlp web ui using websocketd and js
+yt-dlp web ui using https://github.com/joewalnes/websocketd and js sends a notification when it finishes downloading

+## getting started
+1. download and install yt-dlp and websocketd
+1. download this repo (git clone or zip)
+1. chmod +x start.sh and run it
+1. navigate to localhost:8080